sarnold/test-xilinx-bsp-platform/README.rst

   $ repo show
   $ repo status

-See the default.xml file for repo and branch details; if this is the 'main' branch, then the following example is generic so go back and select a build branch from this repo.
+See the default.xml file for repo and branch details; if this is the 'main' (or master) branch, then the following example is generic so go back and select a build branch from this repo.